Docker Deployment of Pathway Live Data Framework

 Using a Python image

-Alternatively, Pathway is fully Python-compatible: you can use any existing Python deployment method.
-If you prefer using a standard Python image and installing Pathway via pip, you can use such a Dockerfile:
+Alternatively, the Pathway Live Data Framework is fully Python-compatible: you can use any existing Python deployment method.
+If you prefer using a standard Python image and installing the framework via pip, you can use such a Dockerfile:

 FROM --platform=linux/x86_64 python:3.10